Skip to content

 We consult with a variety of patient groups depending on the area of work.
 For example –

-Disability Access – our Disability Access Patient Group, made up help us investigate and audit the factors affecting disabled people’s access to our buildings and services
+Disability Access – our Disability Access Patient Group, help us investigate and audit the factors affecting disabled people’s access to our buildings and services

 Learning Disability – we work in partnership with a number of organisations supporting people with a learning disability and are members of The Life I Want Health Group, a partnership forum made up of 3rd sector services.